awkrail/coco/README.md

 # awkrailos.c
-My experimental OS written in C
+This is an re-implmentation of mikanOS fully written in C.